temporaerhaus/website/content/pages/verein/index.en.md

 ---

-The Verschwörhaus e.V. is a registered, non-profit association in Ulm and supports the volunteers in the house with activities in and around the Verschwörhaus - such as the organization and handling of workshops and events, with sponsorships and with the offer of the [Jugend hackt Labs](/en/category/jugend-hackt-lab/).
+The Verschwörhaus e.V. is a registered, non-profit association in Ulm and supports the volunteers with activities in and around the Verschwörhaus - such as the organization and handling of workshops and events, with sponsorships and with the offer of the [Jugend hackt Labs](/en/category/jugend-hackt-lab/).

 Do I have to be a member of the association to be active in the house or to do _anything_?
-No, because of the support of the city we can open the Verschwörhaus to all people without having to rely on membership fees for rent etc.
+No, because of the support of our external sponsors we can open the Verschwörhaus to all people without having to rely on membership fees for rent etc.
 <!--Nein, denn durch die [Förderung der Stadt](/sponsoren/) können wir das Verschwörhaus für alle Menschen öffnen, ohne auf Mitgliedsbeiträge für Miete usw angewiesen zu sein.-->

 <!--